d3j1x/Experdesk/README.md

 # Experdesk

-QCM Desktop Application For Expertest By EXPERTEAM.
+QCM - Expertest Application For Desktop By EXPERTEAM.

 ## Technology